kjin3386/Autonomous-Shopping-Assistant/README.md

-## You can view the demonstration video at the link above (English Sub).
+## You can view the demonstration video at the link below (English Sub).
 https://youtu.be/pP-fz-G6JYQ
 https://youtu.be/pP-fz-G6JYQ
 https://youtu.be/pP-fz-G6JYQ